leap-stc/leap-stc.github.io/docs/data/data_locations.md

 ## LEAP-Pangeo Cloud Buckets

 LEAP-Pangeo provides users two cloud buckets to store data.
 The JupyterHub is automatically authenticated to read from any of these buckets but write access might differ (see below).
 See [Authentication](../technical-reference/authentication.md) for details on how to access buckets from 'outside' the JupyterHub.
+Google cloud is structured such that it is very easy and cheap to move data *into* the buckets, but there are high egress fees for taking data out of GCP Infrastructure.
+Taking data out means both writing from GCP to outside and reading from an external source like an HPC.
+!!! tip
+TLDR: Use the LEAP GCS buckets when you are actively doing science using the JupyterHub.
+If you wish to share some kind of finished product with the world, it is best to "publish" the data by moving outside GCS into OSN.

 - `gs://leap-scratch/` - Temporary Storage deleted after 7 days.
-Use this bucket for testing and storing large intermediate results.
-[More info](https://docs.2i2c.org/user/topics/data/cloud/#scratch-bucket)
+Use this bucket for testing and storing large intermediate results. leap-scratch is also a great staging area to use while ingesting data to some other permanent location.
 - `gs://leap-persistent/` - Persistent Storage.
-Use this bucket for storing results you want to share with other members.
+Use this bucket for storing results you want to share with other members or access consistently from the Hub.
 - `gs://leap-persistent-ro/` - Persistent Storage with read-only access for most users.

 Files stored on each of those buckets can be accessed by any LEAP member, so be conscious in the way you use these.